alkaitagi/SpaceSound/README.md

 ### Plot

-Player has to go trough 3 areas.
-Each of those areas provides player ship with a new module, and provides obstacles that need to be bypassed using the module.
-On each of the areas there are 3 keys that need to be collected by player in order to open a gate towards the next area.
+Player has to go trough 3 regions.
+Each of those regions provides player ship with a new module, and provides obstacles that need to be bypassed using the module.
+On each of the regions there are several keys that need to be collected by player in order to open a gate towards the next area.
 After collecting those 3 areas and getting full ship functionality player will be teleproted to the last area.
 In the last area he will fight a small battle agains simple enemies.
 Two endings are possible: either player defeats all the enemies and open exit gate, or he is defetead by enemies.
 None of the endings is to be considered a lose, and we need to convey that feeling of accomplishment to player.

+### Region 0: Star

+This is where it starts and ends.
+Contains 3 gates connected to the 3 regions described below.
+After restoring the star by completing the regions, a small battle will be held.

-### Area 1: Nebula
+### Region 1: Nebula

-Player obtains *light* module.
+Ship module: light.

+Region bounds: asteroid belt.

 In this area player has to naviagate trough some sort of maze convered by nebula.
 Nothing very challenging, just getting used to controls.

-### Area 2: Wormhole
+### Region 2: Wormhole

+Ship module: thruster.

+Region bounds: gravity.

-Player obtains *burst* module.
-This module allows player to perform short distance jumps by applying impulse force.
+The module allows player to perform short distance jumps by applying impulse force.
 In this area player needs to collect keys while oribiting around wormhole ad resisting its gravitational forces.

-### Area 3: Meteors
+### Region 3: Meteors

-Player obstains *cannon* module.
+Ship module: cannon.

+Region bounds: orbiting comets.

 This is basic shooting.
 The area is being constaintly exposed to meteorite rain and player needs to destroy some of those meterites to get keys.

-### Area 4: Onslaught

-In this area player defends sun from wave of space monsters.

 ## Internship plan